Munich: Prinzregentenzeit

-At the turn of the 20th century Schwabing was a preeminent cultural metropolis.
-Schwabing was an epicenter for both literature and the fine arts, with numerous German and non-German artists living there.

-Vladimir Lenin authored What Is to Be Done? while living in Schwabing.
-Central to Schwabing's bohemian scene were Künstlerlokale (Artist's Cafés) like Café Stefanie or Kabarett Simpl, whose liberal ways differed fundamentally from Munich's more traditional localities.
-The Simpl, which survives to this day, was named after Munich's anti-authoritarian satirical magazine Simplicissimus, founded in 1896 by Albert Langen and Thomas Theodor Heine, which quickly became an important organ of the Schwabinger Bohème.
-Its caricatures and biting satirical attacks on Wilhelmine German society were the result of countless of collaborative efforts by many of the best visual artists and writers from Munich and elsewhere.
+At the turn of the 20th century the neighbourhood of Schwabing became known as a bohemian cultural epicenter for both literature and the fine arts.
+Central to Schwabing's bohemian scene were Künstlerlokale (Artist's Cafés) such as Café Stefanie or Simpl, whose liberal ways differed fundamentally from Munich's more traditional localities.
+The Simpl, which survives to this day, was named after Munich's anti-authoritarian satirical magazine Simplicissimus, founded in 1896 by Albert Langen and Thomas Theodor Heine.
+Vladimir Lenin authored the pamphlet What Is to Be Done? while living in Schwabing.